When contracts are legally binding, it’s imperative you know exactly what you’re agreeing to before signing the dotted line.

 But even with guarantee, some policies still give insurers the rights to cancel your plan with a written notice before the policies are due for renewal.
 Insurance companies can also modify your plans, reducing the amount covered or increasing the premium after a big claim.

-Therefore, the best way to protect your employees’ medical benefits is to consult with your insurer or broker about the amount you can claim per year.
+Therefore, the best way to protect your employees’ medical benefits is to consult with your insurer or insurance broker in Singapore about the amount you can claim per year.
 To avoid a spike in your premium or possibility of cancellation, it’s advisable to claim no more than 70 percent of the premium yearly.

 Definition of the coverage